MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Project-level groups

-For each team project that you create, the system creates the followings team project-level groups.
+For each project that you create, the system creates the followings project-level groups.
 These groups are assigned [project-level permissions](#team-project-level-permissions).

-> The full name of each of these groups is **[{team project name}]\{group name}**.
+> The full name of each of these groups is **[{project name}]\{group name}**.
-> For example, the contributors group for a team project called "My Project" is
+> For example, the contributors group for a project called "My Project" is
 > **[My Project]/Contributors**.

 <!---